 The Executive Committee is a Committee made up of the four officers of the Board of Directors, as required by the WCNO Bylaws.

-Eric Hoffer, Treasurer
+Eric Hoffer, Secretary

 Eric Hoffer is pastor at Salem Lutheran on 42nd and Dupont, where he’s served since October 2018.
 He’s passionate about gathering community together around a good meal and imagining together how we might solve big problems together through advocacy and organizing.
 Eric lives just across the way in the Victory Neighborhood with his spouse, Kirsten, who teaches at Jenny Lind Elementary.
 He loves cooking, backpacking, and spending time with pets Harriet (cat) and Twyla (dog).